mjkloeckner/dotfiles/README.md

-# Config files from my arch+i3 build
+# Config files from my arch + i3 build

 This folder contains all my config files from my personal computer.